 Figure 3.
-Automatic programming for generating the Part Program.
+Automatic programming for generating the part program.

-The GCode is the most widespread programming language used for giving instructions to computer numerical control (CNC) machine.
-It consists of a series of textual instructions (word address), in accordance with the standard ISO 6983, that regulate the behavior of the machine during the manufacturing process.
-For example, defining the speed of the axis, regulating the temperature of the extruder and much more.
-This set of commands is generally called Part Program.
-During the “first” era of the automatic machines, a manual approach was adopted for generating the Part Program.
-A high-skilled operator was able to write the Part Program by itself or, at the best, with the aid of visual programming software.
-Today, instead, the preferred solution consists of an automatic approach based on the integration between the CAD and CAM systems (Figure 3).
-After the design of the object, the geometry is imported into the CAM, where many of the process-related parameters are defined.
-With reference to AM technologies, these parameters could be represented by the layer thickness, the typology of hatching, the speeds of the motors and much more.
-Then, if required by the technology in use, the supports are generated too into the CAM, typically using a graphical procedure.
-At the end of these steps, the CAM generates the tool path and the post processor transforms all the previous information in a set of instructions, readable by the machine in use, which is the Part Program, saved into a textual file that is finally sent to the machine.
+GCode is the most widespread programming language used for giving instructions to a computer numerical control (CNC) machine.
+It consists of a series of textual instructions (word address) devised in accordance with the ISO 6983 standard, which regulate the behaviour of the machine during the manufacturing process.
+This includes defining the speed of the axis, regulating the temperature of the extruder, and numerous other aspects.
+This set of commands is generally called the ‘part program’.
+During the ‘first era’ of automatic machines, a manual approach was adopted for generating the part program.
+Here, a highly skilled operator could write the part program alone or, at least, with the aid of visual programming software.
+Today, the preferred solution consists of an automatic approach based on the integration between the CAD and CAM systems (Figure 3).
+Following the designing of the object, the geometry is imported into the CAM, where many of the process-related parameters are defined.
+With reference to AM technologies, these parameters could be represented by the layer thickness, the typology of hatching, the speeds of the motors, and various other aspects.
+Then, if required by the technology in use, the supports are also generated into the CAM, typically using a graphical procedure.
+At the end of these steps, the CAM generates the tool path and the post processor transforms all the previous information into a set of instructions, readable by the machine in use, which is the part program, and saved into a textual file that is finally sent to the machine.